taalhaataahir0102/Mojo-Yolo/README.md

 1. For smaller models, Mojo outperforms PyTorch and MAX Engine by 1.3x.
 2. As model size increases, Mojo's performance decreases, and at 250K parameters, PyTorch surpasses Mojo.
-3. Pytorch and MAX engine are performing almost rquivalent
+3. Pytorch and MAX engine are performing almost equivalent.

 ![Screenshot](https://raw.githubusercontent.com/taalhaataahir0102/Mojo-Yolo/main/Mojo/Example/Screenshot%20from%202024-07-24%2013-47-13.png)

 Profiling revealed that the matmul function in Mojo is significantly slower, consuming most computation time during inference.
 As model weight matrices grow, performance drops.
 For profiling my Mojo code, I used the time library available in Mojo and measured the time taken by different functions.

+## Execution

+To run mojo inference, go inside the Mojo/main.mojo and update the yolo_model function and add the weigts file in Mojo/Parser (.h5 file format) and run the main.mojo file

+For pytorch simply run the run.py file  and for MAX execute run.mojo file

 ## Future Work